ImperialCollegeLondon/rse_further_git_course/setup.md

 > ## Important!
 >
-> If you do not already have Git installed and are comfortable with using it for simple
+> If you do not already have Git installed or are not comfortable with using it for
-> version control tasks, you should consider attending our
+> simple version control tasks, you should consider attending our
 > [Introduction to using Git and GitHub for software development][intro-course] course
 > first.
 {: .callout}